 Visiting Tokyo in February is just before the Tokyo cherry blossom season.
-We have found a gem of a hotel with a Japanese onsen in Tokyo, a convenient budget-friendly ryokan with an excellent location in tranquil street in Bunkyo near Ueno Station.
+We have found a gem of a hotel with a Japanese onsen in Tokyo, a convenient budget-friendly ryokan with an excellent, quiet location in Bunkyo near Ueno Station.

 Most streets in Japan haven’t got names.
 The addresses are based on geographical areas: prefectures, municipalities, districts of town, blocks and apartment numbers.
 This is also the case here and when we leave the broad avenue, the quarter turns intricate!
 To find our way is not quite as amazingly simple as it looks on the map – even if we are extremely close to the hotel!

 A group of Japanese young people come to our rescue.
 Despite the language barrier, they offer to help us by designating the one in the group having most knowledge of English.
 His communication skills in English are not overwhelming, but with straightforward gestures he lets us understand that he is going to accompany us right to our hotel!

 He will catch up with his friends later, and we confidently follow him.
 We zigzag through the quarter, and then all of a sudden he stops, with a service-minded expression on his face and an accompanying slight bow.
 It appears that we are just in front of our hotel or ryokan Edoya, named after the ancient Tokyo: Edo.

 Edoya is even very budget-friendly compared to many other Tokyo hotels.
 It may be a bit old-fashioned – but this goes hand in hand with the traditional style.
 Besides the ofuro bath, the hotel offers a Japanese style buffet breakfast with a variety of customary Japanese food.
 Moreover, there are also some Western breakfast options.
 Most rooms are Japanese-style – from single rooms to the large tatami family room which sleeps five.